 The Calendar is a comprehensive handbook of the University's academic program rules.

 The honours degree allows specialisations in pure mathematics, applied mathematics, statistics or computer science.

 Example Study Plan

-I began university in 2011, studying a double degree in mechanical engineering and mathematics.
-During my undergraduate studies, I developed an interest in continuum mechanics problems, and discovered that I most enjoyed approaching these problems from an applied mathematics perspective.
-After completing my honours degree, I aim to pursue a PhD in applied mathematics at the University of Adelaide, contributing to research in the fields of fluid mechanics and mathematical biology.
+During my studies, I developed an interest in continuum mechanics problems, and discovered that I enjoyed approaching these problems from an applied mathematics perspective.

 The University of Adelaide is committed to regular reviews of the courses and programs it offers to students.
 The University of Adelaide therefore reserves the right to discontinue or vary programs and courses without notice.
 Please read the important information contained in the disclaimer.